polyseam/cndi/README.md

 ### nodes

-We specify an object called `nodes` with some default configuration and an array of node `entries`.
+We specify an object called `nodes` with an array of node `entries`.
 Each `node entry` represents a virtual machine we will create on your behalf.

 These nodes will become nodes in your Kubernetes cluster, but you don't need to worry about that.
 You specify how many virtual machines to create in order to run your new data stack, and you specify where they will be deployed, and how powerful they are.

+Don't worry too much about getting the number of nodes or their size right the first time, you can adjust them later on the fly!

 These nodes must each be one of the following `kinds`: